Magnetic Field Amplification via Protostellar Disc Dynamos: Results

 The magnetic field strength in the disc is also found to increase in time.
 We define the averaged field in the disc via

 where $\rho_{\rm{floor}} = 1$.
 We define the averaged field in this way because $B_R$ and $B_{\phi}$ are antisymmetric about the disc plane and average out to zero vertically.
-We show a plot of $\bar{B}_{R}/\bar{B}_{\phi}$ and $\bar{B}_{R}$ as functions of time in Fig. \ref{fig:br_disc} and Fig. \ref{fig:brbphi_disc} .
+In Fig \ref{fig:br_disc} we plot $\bar{B}_{R}$ (top panel) and $\bar{B}_{R}/\bar{B}_{\phi}$ (bottom panel) as functions of time.
 We see that the radial magnetic field is an increasing function of time and grows nearly linearly.
-We see that the ratio of radial to toroidal magnetic field is, to an order one number, constant over the simulation time.
-This suggests that the simple picture whereby differential rotation creates toroidal field, and the $\alpha$-dynamo transforms this field into poloidal field is qualitatively correct.
+The ratio of radial to toroidal magnetic field is, to an order one number, constant over the simulation time.
+This suggests that the simple picture whereby differential rotation creates toroidal field, and the $\alpha \Omega$-dynamo transforms this field into poloidal field is qualitatively correct.
+This is the distinguishing feature of the $\alpha \Omega-$dynamo, where toroidal field is generated via differential rotation and poloidal field is generated via the $\alpha-$effect.
 Unlike on the surface of the star, where the field saturates at late times in the simulation, the integrated field in the disc continues to grow.
-Since the growth rate is set by the local Keplerian time, on time scales of the simulation the outer part of the disc does not have time to saturate with magnetic field, whereas near the star, where time scales are expected to be shorter and field is advected inwards at a faster rate the field has time to saturate.
+Since the growth rate is set by the local Keplerian time, on time scales of the simulation the outer part of the disc does not have time to saturate with magnetic field, whereas near the star, where time scales are expected to be shorter and field is advected inwards at a faster rate, the field has time to saturate.
 We can estimate the growth rate of $\bar{B}$ by assuming a local exponential growth rate $\sigma t \Omega_K$ and initially uniform field $B_0$ in which case $\int B_0^2 e^{2\sigma t \sqrt{GM} R^{-3/2}} R dR \sim t^{4/3}$.
 If the field were decreasing radially then this dependence on t would be weaker.
 The greatest contribution of this integral occurs for $\sigma \Omega t \gtrsim 1$ so there is a characteristic radius $R_{\rm{max}} \propto t^{2/3}$ beyond which there is little contribution.
-We find $\bar{B} \sim t^{1.1}$ so a slightly stronger dependence than predicted by this model.
-However, it provides a semi-quantitative understanding of how polynomial growth is achieved globally whereas growth is exponential locally.
+We find $\bar{B} \sim t^{1.1}$ so a slightly stronger dependence than predicted by this estimate.
+However, it provides a semi-quantitative understanding of how polynomial growth is achieved globally in the disc whereas growth is locally exponential.

-\subsubsection{Outflows}
+\subsection{Outflows}